mseidel819/mseidel819/README.md

 - 👋 Hi, I’m Matt
 - 👀 I’m interested in ...
 Learning programming and development in order to change careers
 - 🌱 I’m currently learning ...
-Javascript and front end development
+React through the ZTM course, 'Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)'
 - 📫 How to reach me ... you can email me at mseidel819@gmail.com

 <!---